(updated)

 min. read

-Using ORMs with PowerSync
+Using ORMs With PowerSync

 As much as some developers love to drop into raw SQL for advanced queries, it can be annoying to have to write SQL for simple queries, often because there’s no type-safety.
 Using an ORM helps address this challenge.